Five bad customer service examples and how to fix them

 Have you ever needed to contact a brand's customer service department and found they only accept phone calls from nine to five on Monday to Friday?
 Don't put your customers in this situation.
 Set up multiple support channels available outside traditional office hours.

-Microsoft’s State of Customer Service report shows that most customers use three to five channels to fix their issues.
+Microsoft's State of Customer Service report shows that most customers use three to five channels to fix their issues.
 These channels include phone, email, in-store service, live chatting, and social media app messaging.
-You can manage these channels with dedicated customer service software.
+You can manage these channels with a dedicated customer experience platform or customer service software.

 Social media chat apps are particularly accessible for customers, as the three top platforms (WhatsApp, Facebook Messenger, and WeChat) all have over one billion users.
 These platforms are free to use, so include them when building a multichannel service approach.